mttmartin/biosample2sra_accessions/README.md

 ## Usage

 The program expects an input file (or data piped into stdin) containing BioSample accessions.
+It will print the corresponding SRA accessions to standard out.
 Each line should contain one accession like:

 ```
 SAMN30650114